Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 However, for this example parsable NFT, the type identifier field is blank.
 This is effectively a value of zero.
 As you’ve probably noticed, much numbering in programming starts from zero.
 And, in this example, there is only one parsable NFT, so there is only one type.
 That’s why they field can be blank.
 Pledge Receipt is the only, or default, type.

-Whereas above fields were _defined_.
+Whereas above, fields were _defined_.
 Here, a field is _assigned_ to a type.
 Pledge Receipt has one field, `pledgeValue`.

 `"fields": ["pledgeValue"],`